Anzuman-Ara/Care.xyz/README.md

 4. **Deploy**
    - Netlify will automatically build and deploy
-   - Your site will be live at `https://your-site-name.netlify.app`
+   - Your site will be live at: `https://your-site-name.netlify.app`

 ## 📡 API Endpoints